nui-ai/mediapipe/BUILDING.md

 # Build and Development Environment Setup

+Successful building on Ubuntu 24.04 as well as building a Docker image (Ubuntu 22.04 based) that can build mediapipe at this revision have been accomplished, and reproducible as per below, as the basis for reducing the hand processing pipeline from mediapipe into liberation from use of mediapipe framework.

 Currently successfully building with Bazel 6.5.0 as also seen in the [Dockerfile](Dockerfile).

+Unlike original mediapipe, this build builds OpenCV from source which avoids [protobuf runtime issues](https://github.com/nui-ai/mediapipe/issues/18).

 ### Jetbrains as IDE
 + Consider installing the following JetBrains Plugins for IDE support: